patroni/patroni/docs/faq.rst

     Patroni exposes a couple handy endpoints in its :ref:`rest_api`:

     * ``/metrics``: exposes monitoring metrics in a format that can be consumed by Prometheus;
-    * ``/patroni``: exposes status of the cluster in a JSON format.
-The information shown here is very similar to what is showed by ``/metrics`` endpoint.
+    * ``/patroni``: exposes the status of the cluster in a JSON format.
+The information shown here is very similar to what is shown by the ``/metrics`` endpoint.

-    You can use those endpoints to implement monitoring checks on your monitoring system.
+    You can use those endpoints to implement monitoring checks.